photoshelter/generator-polymer-init-element-scaffold/generators/app/templates/development-docs.md

     - This creates a orphan branch with no history.
     - Always run this from `master` after pulling the latest build to ensure your docs reflect the most recent version.

+### Linting
+- You need to install the [eslint-cli](https://www.npmjs.com/package/eslint-cli) globally before linting will work.
+- the configuration is in the `.eslintrc.json` file.
+- You can manually run `eslint filename` in your terminal to lint any file you want.
+- but there are also some predefined commands.
+- there are 2 linting commands
+  - first a `no-block-es-lint` command that forces a clean exit despite there being linting errors, it is not the best plan, but it was solution found [here](https://github.com/eslint/eslint/issues/2409#issuecomment-103768546).
+  - second a `full-lint` command that runs the `no-block-es-lint` command and polymer lint in sequence.
+This is the command you should be running regularly.

 ### Testing
 - `npm run test` is the command to run basic tests using [Web Component Tester](https://github.com/Polymer/web-component-tester) in the terminal.